rvaiya/keyd/man.md

 \    **G** - AltGr

 In addition to simple key mappings keyd can remap keys to actions which can conditionally send keystrokes or transform the state of the keymap.

-It is, for instance, possible to map a key to escape when tapped and control when held by assigning it to mods_on_hold(C, esc).
-A complete list of available actions can be found in ACTIONS.
+It is, for instance, possible to map a key to escape when tapped and control when held by assigning it to `overload(C, esc)`.
+A complete list of available actions can be found in *ACTIONS*.

-## LAYERS
+## Layers

 Each configuration file consists of one or more layers.
-Each layer is a keymap unto itself and can be activated by a key mapped to the appropriate action (see ACTIONS).
+Each layer is a keymap unto itself and can be transiently activated by a key mapped to the *layer* action.

-The default layer is called 'default' and is used for mappings which are not explicitly assigned to a layer.

-For example the following configuration creates a new layer called 'symbols' which is activated by the capslock key on the default layer.
+For example the following configuration creates a new layer called 'symbols' which is activated by holding the capslock key.

 	capslock = layer(symbols)